ricsanfre/pi-cluster/docs/_docs/monitoring.md

 {{site.data.alerts.end}}

-The solution is to configure manually all kubernetes resources needed to scrape the available metrics just from one of the TCP metric ports (kubelet endpoints).
+To configure manually all kubernetes resources needed to scrape the available metrics from kubelet metrics endpoints, follow this procedure:

 - Create a manifest file `k3s-metrics-service.yml` for creating the Kuberentes service used by Prometheus to scrape all K3S metrics.

-  This service must be a [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services), for allowing Prometheus service discovery process of each of the pods behind the service.
-Since the metrics are exposed not by a pod but by a k3s process, the service need to be defined [`without selector`](https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors) and the `endpoints` must be defined explicitly
+  This service must be a [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services), `spec.clusterIP=None`, allowing Prometheus to discover each of the pods behind the service.
+Since the metrics are exposed not by a pod but by a k3s process, the service need to be defined [`without selector`](https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors) and the `endpoints` must be defined explicitly.

   The service will be use the kubelet endpoint (TCP port 10250) for scraping all K3S metrics available in each node.